-Health & Safety Reps (HSR) and Designated Work Groups (DWG)
+Designated Work Groups (DWG) and Health & Safety Reps (HSR)

 Designated Work Groups

-The directions governing the establishment of designated work groups (DWGs) and election of Health and Safety Representative (HSRs) is contained in the Victorian OHS Act 2004.
+The directions governing the establishment of Designated Work Groups (DWGs) and election of Health and Safety Representative (HSRs) are contained in the Victorian OHS Act 2004.
 Part 7 of the Act includes provisions for staff to establish a DWG around one or more workplaces.
-The purpose of a DWG is to facilitate the election of Health and Safety Representatives (HSRs) who can act as a representative of staff within that DWG on matters that may impact upon their health and/or safety.
+The purpose of a DWG is to facilitate the election of HSRs who can act as a representative of staff within that DWG on matters that may impact upon their health and/or safety.

 A DWG is a grouping of staff who share: